Discovering different views about sustainability

 The biblical call to stewardship is not only to protect the earth and its creatures.
 It is also a call to recognise creation as an expression of God.
 This call is heard throughout the Hebrew scriptures, or Old Testament.
-For example in Psalms 104, Psalm 8 and Psalm 148.
+For example in Psalm 104, Psalm 8 and Psalm 148.
 The psalmists were clearly struck by traces of God in their own physical environments!

-You and your learners might consider the following questions (from the Harvard Thinking Routines) to to deepen your understanding of stewardship through the lens of the psalmists:
+You and your learners might consider the following questions (from the Harvard Thinking Routines) to deepen your understanding of stewardship through the lens of the psalmists: